-The valuation of tangible and intangible assets is based on management's estimate about the value in use calculations of the cash generating units.
-There are a number of underlying assumptions used to determine the value in use, including used by the Group management in respect of future market growth, discount rates, expected inflation rates, revenue and margin developments.
+- The complexity of the assessment process and significant judgments and assumptions involved. - The assumptions used by the Group management in respect of future market and economic conditions such as, economic growth, discount rates, expected inflation rates, revenue and margin developments.

-The valuation of tangible and intangible assets is based on the value-in-use calculations of the cash generating units.
-Estimated values-in-use may vary significantly when the underlying assumptions are changed and the changes in above-mentioned individual assumptions may result in an impairment of tangible and intangible assets.
+The valuation of goodwill is based on the value-in-use calculations of the cash generating units.
+Estimated values-in-use may vary significantly when the underlying assumptions are changed and the changes in above-mentioned individual assumptions may result in an impairment of goodwill.

-Valuation of tangible and intangible assets was determined to be a significant risk of material misstatement referred to in EU Regulation No 537/2014, point (c) of Article 10(2).
+Valuation of goodwill was determined to be a significant risk of material misstatement referred to in EU Regulation No 537/241, point (c) of Article 10(2).